pura vida

 characters

-Each character of the film has flaws in their personalities.
+Each character in the film has flaws in their personalities.

 Jan, the girl, is too bossy and impatient.
 Q, the bird, is a paranoid drug addict.
 Bob, the big guy, is an alcoholic.
-And Carl has no personality — that’s why he constantly loses his head.
+Carl has no personality, which is why he constantly loses his head.

-To show those flaws I put errors into the design: all the characters are asymmetrical, disproportional, and their facial features are slightly off.
+To emphasize these flaws, I added errors to the design: all the characters are asymmetrical, disproportionate, and their facial features are slightly off.

-And each character has an irritating element: Jan has this inclined pose, and she walks off balance.
-Q has the glitching glasses, helping him to hide his personality.
-Bob’s t-shirt has this noisy animated texture on it.
-And Carl has his unstable detached head.
+Each character also has an irritating element: Jan has an inclined, off-balance pose; Q has glitching glasses to hide his personality; Bob’s t-shirt has a noisy, animated texture; and Carl has his unstable, detached head.

 Characters2_v01.jpg